PROGRAMS

 GOALS & OBJECTIVES

-The goal of our Children’s I.M.H.O.T.E.P Education Program is to introduce our students to the same science, wisdom & culture that their Ancient Ancestors developed to map the stars, build pyramids, and create peaceful civilizations that lasted for thousands of years.
+The goal of our Cosmic Rhythm – Womenās Empowerment Program is to introduce the women in our community to the same science, wisdom & culture that their Ancient Ancestors developed to map the stars, build pyramids, and create peaceful civilizations that lasted for thousands of years.

 The main objectives include: